-Pupils aged eleven to sixteen years (years 7 to 11) who live more than 2 miles from one of 3 "nearest qualifying schools" are provided with a free travel pass or equivalent if they are:

-- entitled to Free School Meals OR - their parents are in receipt of their maximum level of Working Tax Credit.
+- Pupils aged eleven to sixteen years (years 7 to 11) who live between two and six miles from one of three "nearest qualifying schools" are provided with a free travel pass or equivalent if they are: - entitled to free school meals or - their parents are in receipt of their maximum level of Working Tax Credit.

-The 2 mile limit is measured as the shortest available walking route.
+The two mile limit is measured as the shortest available walking route.

-Pupils aged eleven to sixteen years (years 7 to 11) who live more than 2 miles but less than fifteen miles from the nearest suitable school preferred on grounds of religious belief, are provided with a free pass or equivalent if they are:
+Pupils aged eleven to sixteen years (years 7 to 11) who live more than two miles but less than fifteen miles from the nearest suitable school preferred on grounds of religious belief, are provided with a free pass or equivalent if they are:

-- entitled to Free School Meals OR - their parents are in receipt of their maximum level of Working Tax Credit.
+- entitled to free school meals or - their parents are in receipt of their maximum level of Working Tax Credit.

-The 2 mile limit is measured as the shortest available walking route.
+The two mile limit is measured as the shortest available walking route.

-Publicly-funded Local Authority Maintained Schools and Academies are deemed to be suitable qualifying schools, but not independent schools.
+Publicly-funded local authority maintained schools and academies are deemed to be suitable qualifying schools, but not independent schools.

-NB For Parents applying under this criterion - a new application needs to be submitted every school year.
+Parents applying under this criterion - a new application needs to be submitted every school year.

-(b) Mileage Reimbursement for Parental Transport
+(b) Mileage reimbursement for parental transport

 In some cases, where children are eligible for free transport, parents may wish to provide transport to and from school themselves.
-The Council may reimburse mileage at a rate to be considered annually for the home to school journeys only, i.e. when the pupil is receiving transport.
-If there is a change of circumstances and parents wish to change this arrangement they must give two weeks notice to allow time for the Council to arrange appropriate transport.
-The current mileage rate is 15 pence per mile.
+The council will reimburse mileage at a rate to be considered annually for the home to school journeys only, i.e. when the pupil is receiving transport.
+If there is a change of circumstances and parents wish to change this arrangement they must give two weeks notice to allow time for the council to arrange appropriate transport.
+The current mileage rate is 45 pence per mile.

-(c) Parental Duties and Responsibilities
+(c) Parental duties and responsibilities

-Even though the Council offers transport assistance, it is still the responsibility of parents in all circumstances to ensure their children get to school.
+Even though the council offers transport assistance, it is still the responsibility of parents in all circumstances to ensure their children get to school.
 Even where transport is provided they still have a responsibility for the behaviour of their child when traveling to and from school.

-(d) Parental Preference
+(d) Parental preference

 It is a requirement that parental preference is considered wherever possible in allocating school places, but this requirement does not extend to the provision of transport.
-If parents choose to send their child to a school which is not the catchment school or nearest school, free transport will not be provided by the Council, even if the school is beyond statutory walking distance.
+If parents choose to send their child to a school which is not the catchment school or nearest school, free transport will not be provided by the council, even if the school is beyond statutory walking distance.
 Parents will be responsible for all arrangements and costs.

-If parents later experience a change of circumstances, which prevent them from meeting their responsibility for transport, the Local Authority would expect the child to transfer to the nearest school or catchment school.
-The Local Authority will not assume responsibility for transport to the preferred school.

-If parents request free transport to a preferred school at any time on the grounds that the nearest school or catchment area school is full, the Council will not consider the request unless parents had applied for the nearest school or catchment school during the normal admission round.
-This also applies to parents of children with special educational needs.
+If parents later experience a change of circumstances, which prevent them from meeting their responsibility for transport, the local authority would expect the child to transfer to the nearest school or catchment school.
+The local authority will not assume responsibility for transport to the preferred school.
+If parents request free transport to a preferred school at any time on the grounds that the nearest school or catchment area school is full, the council will not consider the request unless parents had applied for the nearest school or catchment school during the normal admission round.
+This also applies to parents of children with a Statement of SEN (Special Educational Needs) or an Education Health Care Plan (EHC Plan).